 - A key generator

 Pooled staking is an option that is useful for users that do not have 32 ETH, or who have a sufficient amount of ETH but do not feel comfortable with staking-as-a-service.
 When you participate in pooled staking, you generally exchange your ETH for a collateral token distributed by the staking pool operator.
-This collateral token represents the ether you have staked in the pool and becomes your key to redeeming your funds and pooled rewards.
+This is known as liquid staking.
+The collateral token represents the ether you have staked in the pool and becomes your key to redeeming your funds and pooled rewards.

 One of the unique characteristics of pooled staking is that your rewards are “smoothed” when compared to an individual Ethereum validator.
 While individual validators may vastly outperform (or underperform) average staking rewards based on the potential to propose exceptionally valuable blocks, this will not be the case for users that participate in the pool.
 The pool itself will likely win blocks that are more valuable than average, but it will be balanced by lower-value blocks as well.
 Pool operators will then even out these fluctuations in value when distributing rewards to all members.